bemson/subetha-bridge/README.md

 </html>
 ```

+#### Redirecting Bridge urls

+You may redirect the browser from your initial bridge url as necessary.
+This is recommended if you want to obfuscate or gate access to your bridge - e.g., by referrer.
+The SubEtha-Client module simply attempts to bootstrap every redirected page until a connection is established.

+However if more than 10 seconds pass (the default threshold), the client will remove the iframe that hosted the (original) destination.

 #### Connecting to your Bridge

 If the url to your bridge were `http://my.site.com/bridge.html`, clients could then connect to it in their applications, like so: